lev-csouffrant/Uplocker/README.md

 submit is clicked before test is completed.
 This should notify the user "file still encrypting" or something.
 The best idea might be to have the plugin popup saying "file is currently encrypting"
+* With some fancy javascript it should be possible to iterate through all the form elements that will be submitted, thus removing the need for the extra_items and potentially the file_encrypt meta elements.
+(However forms with multiple file selects will need to be supported before that is possible)
+* Right now dependencies are hardcoded and there is no build process.
+Webpack should be used to support this in the future.

 ## Tests worried about: ##
 * Files might eat up 2-4x memory than the original size because they are